watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/elasticsearch/README.md

 ## Build a custom extension in watsonx Assistant with Elasticsearch API

-* Download the OpenAPI specification [elasticsearch-generic-openapi.json](assets/elasticsearch-generic-openapi.json)
+* Download the OpenAPI specification [elasticsearch-generic-openapi.json](elasticsearch-generic-openapi.json)
-* Use the OpenAPI specification to [build a custom extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#building-the-custom-extension), name it `Elasticsearch`
+* Use the OpenAPI specification to [build a custom extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#building-the-custom-extension)
 * [Add the extension to your assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension)
   * Choose Draft or Live environment to add your extension (use Draft for testing and verification)
   * Configure the authentication with your Elasticsearch credentials